jcox-dev/fluent-2.0/README.md

 * In the Django admin, go to the _Fluent_ app and hit the _Start Scan_ button to start a background task that will scan your files for translatable text.
-* You can also (or instead!) allow translatable text to be defined in values on models using `fluent.fields.TranslatableField`.
+* You can also (or instead!) allow translatable text to be defined in values on models using `fluent.fields.TranslatableCharField` (or its friend `TranslatableTextField`).
 This creates a field whose value is the "original" (default) text, which can then be translated.
 * You can then use the exporting functionality (TODO!) to export files containing the translation definitions, and you can then imported the translated texts (also TODO).